MaddyGuthridge/COMP6080_Notes/CSS/main properties.md

 Changes the visibility of elements
 - `hidden`: space for element is taken, but no content is rendered
 - `none`: no space for element is taken, useful for JavaScript

+### `z-index`
+"3D position" of the element - allows for placing elements on top of others.